 - 4x M2.5 screws

 I printed mine in a combination of black and clear PETG.
-It looks great with the top of the enclosure glowing red or green.
+It looks pretty neat with the top of the enclosure glowing red or green.

 Conclusion